If you’re here, you’re probably asking yourself something like this: Does my small child truly need a subscription for toys?

 What’s in the box?
 The magic behind Lovevery Play Kits

 Lovevery prides itself in making toys that “make parents feel confident.”
 Those toys are based on developmental research, designed to not just keep your little one’s attention but also help them learn.
-It’s a bold promise, Cotton.
-Let’s see if it pays off.
+It’s a bold promise.
+Let’s see if they deliver on it.

-The much-promoted specs of the toys you’ll get certainly make you think so:
+The specs of the toys you’ll get certainly make you think so:

 - Every piece of wood in the box is sustainably sourced from FSC-compliant sources.